mvolkmann/blog/src/zig.md

 - "Modifying the hash map while iterating is allowed, however, one must understand the well-defined behavior when mixing insertions and deletions with iteration.
+- The `values` method "returns the backing array of values".

 <a href="https://ziglang.org/documentation/master/std/#A;std:StringHashMap"
 target="_blank">std.StringHashMap</a>